digime/digime-sdk-nodejs/guides/write-data-overview.md

 ```

 ## 3. Write Data
-Once you have the `postboxId`, `publicKey` and the `userAccessToken` from the steps above, we can push data!
+Once you have the `userAccessToken` from the steps above, we can push data!

 Please take a look at write data to find out more about how to format the data to push.